-Readers of this blog know that I care for my three-year-old grandson's three days a week.
+Readers of this blog know that I care for my three-year-old grandson three days a week.
 This is both a privilege and a joy.
 Trained as a teacher and honed by adoptive parenthood, I am also fascinated at the difference between parenting children with trauma histories and parenting this little cherub who has known only consistency, stability and love from all the adults in his life.
 His sense of trust has never been broken and he, therefore, views life through a lens of secure trust.
 He believes the world is safe and welcoming.
 He knows that adults are safe, reliable, supportive, encouraging, and loving.
 Attunement has repeatedly provided him successful "serve and return" relationship reciprocity that nurtures secure attachment.

-I observe a palpable difference between his life experience and that of my own children and others who had experienced trauma, had authentic reason to be vigilant and sceptical about the world.
+I observe a palpable difference between his life experience and that of my own children and others who had experienced trauma, had authentic reason to be vigilant and skeptical about the world.
 They knew from direct experience that it could be upended suddenly, that everyone and everything familiar can disappear in a flash.
 They wanted to inhabit a world that was steady, safe, reliable, consistent, secure, and managed by trustworthy adults.

 Trauma histories have an impact on children's worldview and influence their mental and physical health.
 This does not mean that children with trauma histories are doomed; They simply need parents and caretakers who understand the need for attunement, patience, presence, empathy, consistency, and therapeutic parenting.
 Remember, their life experience created a "blueprint that was imprinted by terror."
 From the very understandable logic built on their personal history, learning to trust, DARING to trust is an act of incredible bravery.